L1fescape/AWESOM-0/README.md

 ## Issues or Questions

 If there's a feature you'd like supported or a bug in the code, create an [issue on GitHub](https://github.com/L1fescape/AWESOM-0/issues).
-If you have any questions, join us on IRC.
-We're at `#AWESOM-0` on Freenode.

 ## Acknowledgements